JoseArias31/Git-and-GitHub/README.md

 *Adding a new branch and pushing files from a new branch, first of all, we should create a new branch, on its branch, we can run the following command:
--git push origin new-text = So the new branch will be added to the remote repository
+-git push origin new-text = So the new branch will be added to the remote repository -git branch -a : This command shows the remote branches.
+-git push origin -d name of the branch : This command deletes a branch locally.